Magnetic, Kinetic, and Transition Regime: Spatially-Segregated Structure of Compressive MHD Turbulence: Three regimes of MHD Turbulence

 At $0.3<\cal{M}_{\rm A}$ $<3$, where the magnetic energy and the kinetic energy are similar, we find a transition regime characterized by a breakdown of the alignment between $\vec{B}$ and $J$, and a strong alignment between $\vec{B}$ and $\vec{v}$.
 The breakdown of the $\vec{B}$-$J$ alignment results from a decrease in the importance of the magnetic field.
 However, the alignment between $\vec{B}$ and $\vec{v}$ deserves further discussions.

-We find the $\vec{B}$ and $\vec{v}$ only occur in the B-k transition regime, where the magnetic and kinetic energy have similar densities.
+We find the $\vec{B}$ and $\vec{v}$ can achieve alignment in the B-k transition regime, where the magnetic and kinetic energy have similar densities.
 This finding challenges the common understanding that the alignment between $\vec{B}$ and $\vec{v}$ indicates the dominance of the magnetic field.
 This alignment has been found by \cite{2008PhRvL.100h5003M}, which results from a ``rapid and robust relaxation process in turbulent flows''.
 Our findings support their conclusion.
 However, different from the claim that `` the alignment of the velocity and magnetic field fluctuations occurs rapidly in magnetohydrodynamics for a variety of parameters'', in our case, this alignment only occurs at the transition regime with moderate $\cal{M}_{\rm A}$.
-In the B-k transition regime, the $vec{B}$ and $\vec{J}$ are still moderately aligned with $\theta \approx 15^{\circ}$.
+The fact that this alignment can occur only at a particular regime of of $\cal{M}_{\rm A}$ agrees with the findings of \cite{2017NJPh...19f5003K}, where our critical $\cal{M}_{\rm A}$ should correspond to their critical density.
+In the B-k transition regime, the {\mk $\vec{B}$} and $\vec{J}$ are {\mk moderately aligned} with $\theta \approx 15^{\circ}$.

 From the reported values of the Alfven Mach numbers (or the mass-to-flux ratio) \cite{2023ASPC..534..193P}, we believe that a large number of observations of the observations are probing gas located in this transition regime.
 Examples include the envelope of massive star formation Orion\,A \citep{2022ApJ...934...45Z}, and other star formation regions such as Taurus, L1551 and so on \citep{2019NatAs...3..776H,2021ApJ...912....2H}.